What's in your tap water? How to pick a water filter

 Which filter is BEST?

-In an ideal world, you would test your tap water first and then choose the one that is best for your tap water (see how to test below)
+In an ideal world, you would test your tap water first and then choose the one that has been NSF-certified and 3rd party tested to remove the contaminants found in your drinking water (see how to test below).

-I look for NSF testing, because it is more rigorous, and whilst not perfect, better than consumer-generated 'review' videos that are prone to testing inaccuracies.
+I look for NSF testing by one of the official certifying bodies e.g. IAPMO, because it is more rigorous and, whilst not perfect, better than consumer-generated 'review' videos that are wildly inaccurate - social media reviews are NOT what you should be using to guide your choices.

-This is what I used to use and loved, and you can get $100 off via my affiliate link.
+This is what I used to use and loved, and you can get $100 off via my affiliate link (I do not like their alkali or Wifi options)

-I use Epic Water (affiliate discount code: platefulhealth for 20% off) - because they were more transparent than the other popular pitcher brands other influencers promote (that brand may be good, but since I don’t understand the technology and they were not transparent, I decided not to use theirs).
+I use the Epic Water (affiliate discount code: platefulhealth for 20% off) - because they were more transparent than the other popular pitcher brands.

 HOW TO TEST YOUR WATER